FOLLOW US

 Health insurance cards

-The European Health Insurance Card (EHIC) and Global Health Insurance Card (GHIC) are not valid in San Marino.
+The European Health Insurance Card (EHIC) and Global Health Insurance Card (GHIC) are not accepted in San Marino.
 Take out comprehensive travel and medical insurance before travelling.

 Travel and mental health